Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - Game Page

     - The "Game" page will be the home page of this site.
-After you get some game instructions you can choose to start playing the game.
     - The gameboard will be displayed at the center of the page.
 The board will have a 3x3 grid, all with equally sized squares, in these squares you will put your X's & O's.
 When you hover over the diffrent squares they will respond.
 So you'll know wich square your about to put your mark on.
     - Above the gameboard to the left there will be a text wich will display who's turn it is.
     - Above the gameboard to the right, there the countdown timer will be.
     - Below the gameboard there will be a restart button.
     - Below the gameboard there will also be a scoreboard.
     - At the end of the game, the winner will be displayed, and you will be able to restart the game by the click of a button.

+- Tutorial Page
+    - If your not entirely sure on how to play Tic-Tac-Toe, dont worry, I've implemented and easy to understand tutorial page.
+    - The page display pictures on the three diffrent ways you can win, and how a possible "Tie" situation looks like.
+    - And it explains the timer and the turn containers.

 - Contact Page
     - The "Contact" Page will have a form centered at the page. there will be a simple looking form, were you can enter your name, email, and feedback.